ikomachi226/mysql-heatwave-workshop_jp/Lab6.md

 ORDER BY l_returnflag , l_linestatus;
 ```

+## Conclusion

-You see that time consumed to run the query! let's enable Heatwave and run the query again to compare.
-[Click here to go to the next Lab!](Lab7.md)**
+As we can see the time consumed to run the query is relatively long, so let's enable Heatwave service and run the query again to compare the result **[in the next Lab!](Lab7.md)**